AceDataCloud/SerpAPI/README.md

 ### Customizing the Country of Search Resources

 This interface also supports limiting the country of the search results.
 We can add the `country` parameter to specify the country, with the input parameter being the abbreviation of the country, such as cn (China), us (United States).
-This article will take China as an example, and the specific information is as follows:
+This article will use China as an example, and the specific information is as follows:

 <p><img src="https://cdn.acedata.cloud/gztpwi.png" width="500" class="m-auto"></p>